Choosing a Major

 Here are some useful on-line tools to help you assess yourself, majors of interest and the world of work:

-- Contact the Center for Academic Advising and Exploration (CAAdE) for information on FOCUS-2, a computerized search inventories to compare your characteristics and those needed in positions in the world of work.
+- Contact the University Advising Center (UAC) for information on FOCUS-2, a computerized search inventories to compare your characteristics and those needed in positions in the world of work.

 - Go to the web site of the programs you are interested in by linking to the Undergraduate Catalog.